 This is an online eviction process landlord training course.
 Ideal for Landlords, letting agents and property managers.
-This course is now discounted to £60 and includes a certificate which can be downloaded upon Succesful completing the course.
+This course is now discounted to £60 and includes a certificate that can be downloaded upon successful completion of the course.

 There are two branches of law:

 - Civil law

 Criminal matters are dealt with in the magistrate or the Crown court.
 Civil matters are dealt with in County or the High court.
 Nearly all aspects of housing law fall under civil law.
 A claim for possession is issued in a County Court.

 If a claim is under section 8 and for rent arrears, then the Possession Claim Online (PCOL) can be used.
 PCOL is slightly faster and cheaper as opposed to issuing the claim by post.

 Possession claims under section 21 currently cannot be issued online.